-The B.S. in Psychology and Bible requires 30 hours in the Bible major, 39 hours from the General Education curriculum, 30 credit hours in the Psychology major, and 21 hours of open electives.
+The B.S. in Psychology and Bible requires 30 hours in the Bible major, 39 hours from the General Education curriculum, 36 credit hours in the Psychology major, and 15 hours of open electives.
 The Psychology major includes a three-hour field mentored experience (Internship) designed to apply classroom content to practical experience specific to the major.
 The area of the internship must have prerequisite study.
 The psychology major equips a student with the foundational tools in psychology and counseling from a biblical perspective.
 The degree prepares students to continue studies in graduate school.
 Students should note that any undergraduate degree in psychology is preparatory for graduate studies.
 NOTE: All licensing for psychology and counseling requires the minimum of a master's degree.

 The Psychology Department also offers several concentration options within the B.S. in Psychology and Bible including the Brain Sciences concentration, the Christian Life Coaching concentration, the Human Rights concentration, the Organizational Leadership concentration, the Pastoral Care concentration, and the Sports Psychology concentration.
-For the B.S. in Psychology and Bible with a concentration, the degree requires 30 hours in the Bible major, 39 hours from the General Education curriculum, 30-36 credit hours in the Psychology major (including 12 hours in the concentration), and 15-21 hours of open electives.
+For the B.S. in Psychology and Bible with a concentration, the degree requires 30 hours in the Bible major, 39 hours from the General Education curriculum, 30-42 credit hours in the Psychology major (including a minimum of 12 hours in the concentration), and 9-18 hours of open electives.
 The Psychology major includes a three-hour field mentored experience (Internship) designed to apply classroom content to practical experience specific to the major.
 In addition to the Internship is a Practicum that is required in the concentration.
 The areas of the internship and the practicum must have prerequisite studies.
 The psychology major equips a student with the foundational tools in psychology and counseling from a biblical perspective.
 The degree prepares students to continue studies in graduate school.
 Students should note that any undergraduate degree in psychology is preparatory for graduate studies.
 NOTE: All licensing for psychology and counseling requires the minimum of a master's degree.
 Upon completion of the Christian Life Coaching concentration, students are eligible to receive certification in Christian Life Coaching from His-Story Coaching Academy.

 The B.S. in Psychology degree completion program offers transfer students who have 45 hours or more of transfer credit the opportunity to concentrate on the Psychology major while earning a minor in Bible and still gaining a broad-based general education.
-The degree includes 30 hours including an internship in the major, 18 hours in the Bible minor, 32 hours from the General Education curriculum, and 40 hours of open electives.
-The Christian Life Coaching concentration may be added as an option.
+The degree includes 33 hours including an internship in the major, 18 hours in the Bible minor, 32 hours from the General Education curriculum, and 37 hours of open electives.
+The BS.
+Psychology with Christian Life Coaching Concentration includes 39 hours including an internship in the major, 18 hours in the Bible minor, 32 hours from the General Education curriculum, and 31 hours of open electives.
 NOTE: All licensing for psychology and counseling requires the minimum of a master's degree.